 This is one of the most powerful and gaming-focused gaming rigs on the market today.
 And it can be yours for around five grand!
 That’s right, five thousand dollars.
 But if you want one of the best gaming PCs you can buy, you should expect to spend an extravagant amount.

 MSI has been in the business for over three and a half decades.
 In that time, they have built almost a cult following.
 The MSI brand is among the greats.
 But one of the issues we have with MSI is their pricing.

 Seeing how their pre-built computers are almost entirely made from their own stock, they control nearly every aspect of their PC building prices.
 Because of this, you would think it would result in a slightly lower price as they make most of it themselves.

 But no, an MSI computer can be rather expensive.
 This may be due to their superiority or hubris.
 But either way, there is no denying that MSI is one of the best gaming PC brands in the world.

 Origin PC is one of the world leaders in pre-built gaming PCs and has been part of the gaming world since before the company even existed.
 This may sound like some kind of Twilight Zone episode (is that even a thing anymore?
 Man, I’m getting old), but it’s a reality.

 After about a decade of hard work and innovations, it all paid off.
-In 2019 Origin PC was bought by another well-known brand and to the benefit of both companies, their popularity began to skyrocket.
+In 2019 Origin PC was bought by another well-known brand, and to the benefit of both companies, their popularity began to skyrocket.

 Today Origin PC is a name brand most gamers and enthusiasts have either heard of or own.
 And it’s easy to see the appeal.
-Their rigs are beautiful, powerful, and come with some of the best customer service support in the business.
+Their rigs are beautiful, and powerful, and come with some of the best customer service support in the business.
 If this sounds good to you, then let’s dig a little deeper.